JonathanTrEs/FEND-MemoryGame/README.md

 ## Remaining

-Timer, style, favicon, victory modal and refactor some code.
+Timer, responsive and refactor some code.

 ## Resources